profsmith89/ctps/_sources/chap14.md

 *   Finally, run `python3 analyze.py string_bug string_bug` and consider its response.
 ```

 Whether the response you got from the last bullet's run was `Yes` or `No` depends upon whether the first non-comment statement in `string_bug` assigned `f.split('"')` or `f.split(DQC)` to `work_list`.
-Recall that `string_bug` can't handle functions that have a single double-quote character in a string literal.
-While the definition of `string_bug` in this chapter's early code block assigned the first of these, I "fixed" the `string_bug` function you'll find in the book's GitHub repo (i.e., it uses the second, which replaces the offending string literal with a global variable).
+Since `string_bug` isn't programmed to ignore a single double-quote character in a string literal, the source code of `string_bug` listed earlier in this chapter returns `Yes` when analyzing its own source code.
+The `string_bug` function you'll find in the book's GitHub repo, on the other hand, replaces this "offending" string literal with a global variable, causing the analysis to report `No`.

-The point here is that our analysis routines analyze only the functions that they're given for the question that they've been designed to determine.
-While this fix is appropriate for an analysis like `string_bug` (i.e., it gives a correct answer in both instances), it wouldn't be for an analysis that builds up a program context starting at `f`'s initial execution point.
-For example, an analysis that verifies that variables are defined before they're used wouldn't work correctly in the presence of a global variable; "global" variables need to be made local to `f` and passed to any functions that `f` calls in order for a def-before-use analysis tool to function correctly.

 ## Using s